Mrs Zoe Reeve

-Barn Owls are taught by Mrs Thom and Mrs Reeve.
+Barn Owls are taught by Mrs Reeve. and Miss Brooks (currently on maternity leave)

-My name is Jessica Thom and I teach The Barn Owls on Mondays, Tuesdays and Wednesdays.
-I have been teaching Foundation Stage at Chacombe for 10 years after studying a PGCE at Oxford Brookes University.
+My name is Miss Brooks and I teach part time in The Barn Owls.
+I have been teaching Foundation Stage at Chacombe for 14 years after studying a PGCE at Oxford Brookes University.

 In my spare time, I love reading, films, interior design and I can also play the piano.